SystemsApproach/ops/preface.rst

 as *Operating Systems*.
 Operationalizing a cloud is just today’s version of that fundamental problem, which has become all the more interesting as we move up the stack, from managing *devices* to managing *services*.
-This makes it a topic everyone should know something about.
+The fact that this topic is both timely and rooted in the fundamental principles of computing are among the reasons it is worth studying.

 Guided Tour of Open Source
 --------------------------